The versatility of wood-plastic composite plastics

 Wood-plastic composites are the fastest growing plastic additive.
 New uses for wood-based composites are constantly being realized.
 From car speakers and interiors to home furniture and kitchen accessories, these hybrid materials are providing sustainability, longevity and cost savings in new consumer sectors every day.
 They will almost certainly continue to emerge as solutions to new product development challenges for the foreseeable future.

-For more on the basics of wood-plastic composites, as well as their potential for a huge range of industries, download our white paper on the subject through the link below.
+For more on the basics of wood-plastic composite versatility and their potential for a huge range of industries, download our white paper on the subject through the link below.